U.S. economic growth gauge at highest since April 2010: ECRI

-NEW YORK (Reuters) - A measure of future U.S. economic growth rose last week to its strongest since April 2010, while the annualized growth rate stayed steady, a research group said on Friday.
+NEW YORK (Reuters) - A measure of future U.S. economic growth rose to its highest in three and a half years last week, while the annualized growth rate also rose, a research group said on Friday.

-The Economic Cycle Research Institute, a New York-based independent forecasting group, said its Weekly Leading Index increased to 132.9 in the week ended December 27 from 131.9 the previous week.
+The Economic Cycle Research Institute, a New York-based independent forecasting group, said its Weekly Leading Index rose to 132.9 in the week ended September 20, its strongest showing since April 2010, from a revised 132.3 the previous week.
+Last week’s figure was originally reported as 132.4.

-The index’s annualized growth rate was 1.8 percent, the same as a week earlier.
-The previous week’s figure was originally reported at 1.9 percent.
+The index’s annualized growth rate accelerated to 4.9 percent from 4.5 percent a week earlier.

 Americas Economics and Markets Desk; Editing by James Dalgleish